ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a VMware vCenter Server® instance.

 You can also add services, such as [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
 For more information about the available services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).

-Add-on services support varies between vCenter Server with NSX-T™ and vCenter Server with NSX-V instances.
+Price calculations are automatically generated when you access the VMware vCenter Server® instance order page.
+Default selections include the Data Center SP Professional license for NSX-T, the Dual Intel® Xeon® Platinum 8260 processor / 48 cores, 2.4 GHz CPU model, and 768 GB RAM.

 New deployments of vCenter Server multizone instances are not supported.
 {: deprecated}